Other Current Group Members

 Adam's research focuses on a group of conditions called autoimmune encephalitis, which are caused by antibodies that target crucial synaptic signalling molecules including NMDA, AMPA, and GABA receptors.
 Patients will frequently present to psychiatrists with rapidly developing alterations in mental state including psychosis, anxiety and mood changes such as mania and depression, before later developing ‘neurological’ features such as seizures, movement disorders and coma.
 Rather than being mere markers of the disease state, it is fairly clear that in these patients that ‘neuronal surface antibodies' are directly responsible for the disease.
 However there is an emerging group of patients with the same antibodies with a psychiatric illness only.
 Treatment decisions here are challenging and Adam is interested in developing biomarkers to inform clinical management.

 His research will compare people with NMDA receptor antibodies with autoimmune encephalitis to psychosis only, and to psychosis only without the antibodies.
 Alongside laboratory immunology, he plans to use multi-modal MRI techniques on a cohort entering a randomised controlled trial of immunotherapy, to explore differences in network connectivity between these groups at baseline and whether this is improved with immunotherapy differentially to placebo.

-Ioana is working within our lab as part of her MSc in Neuroscience, supervised by Charlotte Stagg with day-to-day supervision from Ainslie Johnstone.
+Ioana began working within our lab as part of her MSc in Neuroscience, supervised by Charlotte Stagg with day-to-day supervision from Ainslie Johnstone.
 Her project investigated the effect of Baclofen (a GABA agonist) on motor learning, and physiological measures of cortical excitability measured using TMS.
-Ioana will be starting a DPhil in the Physiological Neuroimaging Group from October 2018, continuing her MSc work, by investigating the effects of Baclofen using multimodal MRI.
+Ioana started her DPhil in the Group from October 2018, continuing her MSc work, by investigating the effects of Baclofen using multimodal MRI.

 MRC Research Fellow